 The TCU Library is fortunate to have several audiovisual databases that offer both archival and visual recordings.
 Newsreels, Associated Press images, and song and radio recordings are offered in the following databases.

-Streaming audio covering music from America's past including songs by and about Native Americans, immigrants, slaves, children, pioneers, cowboys, Civil Rights, politics, Prohibition, Revolutionary and Civil Wars, anti-war protests and more.
-Coverage dates: 18th century - Current.
+Audio music from America's past including Native Americans, immigrants, slaves, pioneers, civil rights, politics, Prohibition, Revolutionary and Civil Wars, anti-war protests and more.
+Coverage dates: Current

 A neat feature of this database is that you can search by historical event.
 If you need a song from a particular time period or event like the Civil War, the Revolution, the Industrial Age, the Gold Rush, etc. it's easy to find!